A BRIEF HISTORY OF ELECTRIC APPLIANCES

 The first electric iron was invented in 1882 by Henry Seeley.

-The first electric kettle was sold in 1890.
+The first electric kettle was made in 1891.

 The electric light bulb was invented by Joseph Swan in 1878.